 Dynamic binding, binding evaluation contexts, and (delimited) control effects

 Following Moreau (HOSC 1998), we call a dynamic variable a variable whose association with a value exists only within the dynamic extent of an expression, that is, while control remains within that expression.
 If several associations exist for the same variable at the same time, the latest one takes effect.
 Such association is called a dynamic binding.
 The expression dynamic scope is convenient to refer to the indefinite scope of a variable with a dynamic extent.
-Examples of dynamic variables include exception handlers, stdin, and hostname (for mobile code).
-Given this abstract specification, dynamic binding can be implemented in many ways: by adding an environment argument to each function (so-called environment-passing style), using global mutable cells (shallow binding), and so on.
+Examples of dynamic variables include exception and effect handlers, stdin, and hostname (for mobile code).
+Given this abstract specification, dynamic binding can be implemented in many ways: by adding an environment argument to each function (so-called environment-passing style), using global mutable cells (shallow binding), algebraic effects, and so on.

 Dynamic variables are also called `fluid variables' or `parameters'.
 For history, terminology, and thorough motivation of dynamic binding, please see

-Luc Moreau: A Syntactic Theory of Dynamic Binding.
-Higher-Order and Symbolic Computation, 11, 233-279 (1998).
+Luc Moreau: A Syntactic Theory of Dynamic Binding

 Delimited Dynamic Binding